NVlabs/mimicgen/docs/datasets/mimicgen_corl_2023.md

 python download_datasets.py --dataset_type source --tasks all
 ```

-#### Method 2: Using Direct Download Links

-You can download the datasets manually through Google Drive.
-The folders each correspond to the dataset types described in [Dataset Types](#dataset-types).

-**Google Drive folder with all datasets:** [link](https://drive.google.com/drive/folders/14e9kkHGfApuQ709LBEbXrXVI1Lp5Ax7p?usp=drive_link)

-#### Method 3: Using Hugging Face
+#### Method 2: Using Hugging Face

-You can download the datasets through Hugging Face.
+You can download the datasets through Hugging Face by using direct download links from the HF dataset page, or by using their API.

 **Hugging Face dataset repository:** [link](https://huggingface.co/datasets/amandlek/mimicgen_datasets)